davidbosc/Mark-Emailer-Script/README.md

 Once you have a sheet populated you can run this script.
 The script's workflow is:

+- elect a mode to execute this script:
+  - currently supports sending grades via email, or creating txt files to copy/paste into nexus
-- Prompt for preview before sending:
+- (Email only) Prompt for preview before sending:
   - Yes will wait for you to send the email before creating the next one.
   - No will create them all at once.
 - Choose a spreadsheet:
   - These are the keys from the google_sheet_ids.csv.
 It is a good idea to have your classlist CSVs to be named the same as the keys here so it's obvious which is which
 - Enter a spreadsheet tab name:
   - This is where data is pulled from.
-Likely a summary sheet, so it's a good idea to name that sheet after the assignment as this will be used in the email body to say that a mark for "Assignment x" is ..., etc.
+Likely a summary sheet, so it's a good idea to name that sheet after the assignment as this will be used in the email body to say that a mark for "Assignment x" is ..., etc (Email only).
 - Enter weight (default is /10)
   - Weight of the assignement/lab/project.
   - Entering nothing will default the value to 10, as expected.